Absence During Term Time

 Please, where possible, make medical and dental appointments outside the school day.
-Where this is not possible, pupils should attend school for the remaining part of the day.
+Where this is not possible, children should attend school for the remaining parts of the day.
 Any formal medical appointments where written notification is available should be presented to the school office for noting on your child’s records.

 If you do need time off for anything other than medical reasons, please complete a ‘Leave of Absence’ form which are available from the school office.

 Headteachers will continue to review all requests for leave in term time and these will be monitored by the County Council, however headteachers are unable to authorise any holiday in term time.

 - Unauthorised or holiday absence exceeds more than 5 days in a rolling calendar year.

 - Unauthorised or holiday absence results in the child’s attendance dropping below 95% over a rolling calendar year when they return to school after the absence.

 - Unauthorised or holiday absence is taken during National testing.

 - There is persistent absence – 20 sessions (10 days) over a period of 12 rolling weeks.
 These do not need to be consecutive.

 - An excluded child is found to be present in a public place at any time during school hours in that child’s first five days of exclusion.